Skip to article frontmatterSkip to article content

 Semi-discretization: The Method of lines

-• The semi-discretized PDE is usually solved using a built-in ODE solver.
+We will solve semi-discretized PDEs is using a built-in ODE solver.
 We therefore separate meshing (dealing with the domain) from timestepping (evolving forward in time)

 The central first-order finite difference operators in 1D has the form